-How common is cystic fibrosis?
+How common is cystic fibrosis (CF)?

-Among white children in the United States, the rate of CF cases is one in 3,500 newborns.
-CF affects about one in 17,000 black newborns and one in 31,000 newborns of Asian descent.
+Among white children in the U.S., the rate of CF cases is 1 in 2,500 to 3,500 newborns.
+CF affects about 1 in 17,000 Black newborns and 1 in 31,000 newborns of Asian descent.

 What are the symptoms of cystic fibrosis (CF)?